sneha-afk/KeplerKV/docs/planning.md

 ### September 10, 2024
 Transactions can be implemented in several ways: I am leaning towards the write-ahead logging (WAL) method which utilizes a log.
-- Statements are stored in a WAL log as they are recieved, but are not directly applied to the data
+- Statements are stored in a WAL log as they are received, but are not directly applied to the data
 - If the system fails, the WAL should detect the transaction is incomplete (having start/end indicators would help)
     - Can rollback or let the user continue
 - Once a commit is done, the WAL is replayed and the operations are applied